raccoongang/OLGA/README.md

 [coverage]
 [release]

-Acceptor arose out of [Open edX ](https://open.edx.org) requirement to collect statistics data from edx platform installations all over the world.
+Acceptor has arisen out of [Open edX ](https://open.edx.org) requirement to collect edx platform installations statistics data from all over the world.
 Acceptor is  required to be able to collect, visualize and process this data according to legal rules.
-In general it provides possibilities for analysing trends of platform usage and users engagement in e-learning process per country and globally around the world.
+In general, it provides possibilities for analysing trends of platform usage and users engagement in e-learning process per country and globally around the world.

 ## Installation